-With April 1, 2018 marking the 100 year result of the amalgamation of the Royal Naval Air Service and the Royal Flying Corps, Jamie Ewan takes a look at what the Royal Air Force has planned to commemorate, in this their centenary year, under the banner RAF100.
+With April 1, 2018 marking the 100 year result of the amalgamation of the Royal Naval Air Service and the Royal Flying Corps, Jamie Ewan looks at what the Royal Air Force has planned to commemorate, in this their centenary year, under the banner RAF100.

 Three words – Commemorate.
 Celebrate.
 Inspire.
-They are the basis of the Royal Air Force’s celebrations across the country (and the wider world) from April through to November.
+These are the basis of the Royal Air Force’s celebrations across the country, and the wider world from April through to November.
 Formed on April 1, 1918, the Royal Air Force has been involved in near constant operations of all kinds around the world.
 With that in mind, 2018 and the RAF100 campaign gives the junior of the services a chance to commemorate their first centenary that includes extraordinary success, incredible achievement and selfless sacrifice.
 It is also a chance to celebrate the professionalism and dedication of the modern day RAF that is currently engaged in some 13 individual missions across 22 countries on four continents.
-In doing so, it is hoped that by honouring and paying tribute to the past, it will inspire future generations by telling them the story of the world’s first, and oldest, independent air force and more so the people who made it happen by defending the Nation’s interests and security at home and overseas for the last 100 years.
+It is hoped that by honouring and paying tribute to the past, it will inspire future generations by telling them the story of the world’s first, and oldest, independent air force and more so the people who made it happen by defending the Nation’s interests and security at home and overseas for the last 100 years.
 These celebrations will launch officially on 1 April 2018 with the RAF100 Baton Relay.

 Although not on the same scale, another mass flypast will take to the skies during the Royal International Air Tattoo as part of a Royal Review on July 13 at RAF Fairford.
-On both the Saturday and Sunday of the show, a smaller still flypast is expected including the Royal Air Force Aerobatic Team, the Red Arrows.
-The showground will see numerous types past and present on static display, whilst the RAF Village will again promote the 21st Century service with the Air Force showcasing everything from air transport operations, medical service and RAF sport and gives the public the chance to meet RAF personnel from both the Regulars and the Reserves.
+On both the Saturday and Sunday of the show, a smaller still flypast including the Royal Air Force Aerobatic Team, the Red Arrows is expected .
+The showground will see many types past and present on static display, whilst the RAF Village will again promote the 21st Century service with the Air Force showcasing everything from air transport operations, medical service and RAF sport and gives the public the chance to meet RAF personnel from both the Regulars and the Reserves.

 Now the RAF’s only ‘show, the RAF Cosford Air Show, to be held on Sunday June 10, is promised to be ‘the most spectacular and interactive Air Show tribute to the Royal Air Force’s centenary.’
 With the world-renowned RAF Museum on site, many of the collections exhibits will be wheeled out of their hangars to join the special RAF100 exhibition on the airfield as part of a showcase of 100 aircraft placed in a chronological order allowing people the chance to see the development of aeronautical design and capability over the past century.